toppyy/ot-harjoitustyo/README.md

 ```bash
 python3 -m pipenv run start
 ```
-At the moment it's only possible to analyze an example dataset.
-To analyse a different dataset, manipulate the index.py-file.
+At the moment it's only possible to analyze plain text files that separate columns with ";".

 Alternatively you can run `python3 -m pipenv run dev` which loads the example data on start-up.